 The card has no annual fee and also offers rewards, giving you one point per dollar on all purchases.
 The card’s balance transfer fee is four percent of the transfer amount or $10, whichever is greater.

-Big sign-up bonus: Chase Freedom®
+Big Spending Bonus: Chase Freedom®

 Longest promotion on purchases and transfers: Citi Simplicity®